ychunhui/refarch-cognitive-analytics/README.md

-# Customer analysis with cognitive and analytics
+# Customer analysis with cognitive and analytics in hybrid cloud
 The goal of this implementation is to deliver a reference implementation for data management and service integration to consume structured and unstructured data to assess customer attrition.
 Modern applications are leveraging a set of capabilities to do a better assessment of customer characteristics and deliver best actions or recommendations.
-The technologies involved, include artificial intelligence, data governance, ingestion, enrichment, storage, analysis, machine learning, unstructured data classifications, natural language understanding, image recognition, speech to text, ....
+The technologies involved, include artificial intelligence, data governance, ingestion, enrichment, storage, analysis, machine learning, unstructured data classifications, natural language understanding, image recognition, speech to text, tone analysis....

+Update 01/30/18: The solution is not a lab or complete end to end tutorial...yet...

 ## Target audience
 * Architects who want to understand the components involved and the architecture constraints and design considerations